MrTWrecks0208/ReleaseKit/README.md

 ### [Release Notes](https://github.com/MrTWrecks0208/ReleaseKit/ReleaseNotes) 🚀

 Release Notes is, as the name suggests, for release notes.
 Release Notes refers to documentation that accompanies the release of a version of a software.
 Release notes include new features, bug fixes, and enhancements/improvements.
-The Release Notes shortcut also includes sections for resources and general notes.
+The Release Notes shortcut also includes sections for resources, deprecations, and general notes.
 Release notes help to inform end-users and keep them aware of changes to a shortcut.

 ### [Screens](https://github.com/MrTWrecks0208/ReleaseKit/Screens) 📺